pikpikcu/nodecraw/README.md

 # Web Crawling Application

-This is a Node.js application that allows you to perform web crawling on specified URLs.
+nodecraw allows you to perform web crawling on specified URLs.
 It utilizes various modules and libraries to crawl web pages, extract information, and save the results.

 ## Features